DmitriiDenisov/Swagger-lab/README.md

 3. Once you are ready go to File->Convert and save as JSON.
 Example of such [json](https://github.com/sanjan/flask_swagger/blob/master/static/hello_api.json).
 Also Swagger Editor itself by default gives you a great example

+4. Put your generated json in `static/hello_api.json`

-4. Return swaggerui.html with flask render_template in your preferred route, example:
+5. Return swaggerui.html with flask render_template in your preferred route, example:
 ```
 @app.route('/api/docs')
 def get_docs():